sense 1v

 È cascato durante la corsa.
 (Giosuè Carducci, Odi Barbare)

-cascàre : to fall
+cascare : to fall

 ca|scà|re : (accento grave)

-Indicative mood (Indicativo) of the verb cascàre
+indicativo cascare.
+Indicative mood of the verb cascare

 Tempo semplice